 When the market supply was high, and the demand was low, these were properties that you could buy cheap.
 The timing of the market is important.
-Fannie Mae had pool sales in the early 2000's where major investment firms spent hundreds of millions of dollars to buy properties all across the country for 1/3 what it cost to build, and 1/4 the price they should have been worth.
+Fannie Mae had "pool sales" directly after/during the global financial crisis, where major investment firms spent hundreds of millions of dollars to buy properties all across the country for 1/3 what it cost to build, and 1/4 the price they should have been worth.